 Will He Remember The Bacon?

-Will he remember the conversation(s) we have about bacon, Christmas or where I might speed on occasion like a roller coaster!
-Where I look at him and tell him how I love his spirit, laughter and compassion that he shows to a world that far too often sets low expectations for such an exceptional person.
+Will he remember our talks about bacon, Christmas, or the way I speed up hills like a roller coaster because it makes him laugh?
+I tell him I love his spirit, laughter, and compassion, qualities he shows a world that too often underestimates such an exceptional person.

 Back to blog